unaveragetech/PagesXcrawler/README.md

 navigate here to view link cards
  **[View Cards](https://unaveragetech.github.io/PagesXcrawler/)**
-If the page does not display the latest results after deployment, simply refresh the page.
+If the page does not display the latest results after deployment, simply refresh the page. the urls are orginized into searchable cards that display url depth and information like h1,h2tags

 ### 5. Overwriting Previous Fetches

 To replace the results of your last crawl, submit a new issue with the same format.
-The system will update the previous data with the latest crawl results.
+The system will update the previous data with the latest crawl results. to save results just dl the csv file or the index page both are able to be dl and displayed elswhere

 ## Important Considerations